qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

    aggregate('rail_stations','sum',"passengers", intersects(@atlas_geometry, $geometry))

-* Return the mean of the “field_from_related_table” field for all matching child features using the 'my_relation' relation from the layer::
+* Return the mean of the "field_from_related_table" field for all matching child features using the 'my_relation' relation from the layer::

    aggregate_relation('my_relation', 'mean', "field_from_related_table")